daveism/560-prez/last.md

 - Hurricane summarries: [hurricanes_summary.csv](data/hurricanes_summary.csv)

 ## Getting indivdual storms
-To get information on any individual storm in the hurdat2 dataset I created a function in [make_storm_datasets.R](make_storm_datasets.R).
+To get information on any individual storm in the hurdat2 dataset, I created a function in [make_storm_datasets.R](make_storm_datasets.R).
 All you need is the storm id.

-for example getting information on the storm EP202015 aka PATRICIA run this
+For example getting information on the storm EP202015 aka PATRICIA run this:

 ```
 get_storm_data("EP202015")